DYFeng/GRobot/README.md

     robot.set_file_input('id=file-upload', '/tmp/file')

-##Play without selenium##
+##Play with native tools##
-Selenium is powerful,but it can't work everythere.You may want to use some native tool.
+Selenium is powerful,but it can't work everythere.You may want to use some native tools.
 Not like selenium,the native tool will control your system mouse and keyboard.

 ###Click###